ChauhanRutvik001/ADS/POSTMAN_USAGE_GUIDE.md

 - Run the "Submit Quiz Answers" request
 - The collection will automatically use the question IDs from the previous step
 - Default answers (all "A") will be submitted for testing purposes
+- You'll receive detailed results showing which questions were answered correctly
+- The response includes scores, detailed assessment of each answer, and learning suggestions

 ## Key Variables